dustinpfister/blog_posts/_posts/threejs-examples-weird-walk-one.md

 ### 2.1 - The weird guy module with set arms method and data textures

 So with this new version of the weird guy module I added an additional public method that has to do with setting the rotation values of the arms.
 Also while I was at it I made it so that the arms are composed of two mesh objects rater than just one.
-The one additional thing that I changed that is a good step forward is that I made use of data textures as a way to have some texture for the built in materials that I am using for the weird guy.
+The one additional thing that I changed that is a good step forward is that I made use of [data textures](/2022/04/15/threejs-data-texture/) as a way to have some texture for the built in materials that I am using for the weird guy.
+When it comes to creating the data texture I made use of one of the [math utils methods called seeded random](/2022/04/11/threejs-math-utils/) that allows for me to make random like textures that will be the same each time I reload the page.

 ```js
 // ********** **********